yuja/qmluic/README.md

 ```

 By default, `qmluic generate-ui` loads type information from the
 `QT_INSTALL_LIBS/metatypes` directory.
-Use `--foreign-types` option to load
+Use `--qmake` or `--foreign-types`
-metatype.json files from the other directory or files.
+option to load metatype.json files from the other directory or files.

 `qmluic` is tested with Qt 5.15 and 6.2 on Debian sid.